GSRdevelopment/covid19-datascheduler-api/README.md

-# Covi19 Data Scheduler (API)
+# Covi19 Data Scheduler (API) 🌐

-This is a node server API that gathers daily statistic and geospatial data of the COVID-19 pandemic in Colombia.
+A node server API that gathers daily statistic and geospatial data of the COVID-19 pandemic in Colombia.

-## Screenshots

-Include logo/demo screenshot etc.

 ## Tech/framework used